 I’m calling this my… wait for it… Grocery Bag Garbage Goal.

 Eventually, I would like our household of two to be so simple, responsible and efficient that we don’t generate much garbage at all.
 In fact, I think a very reasonable goal is less than one plastic grocery shopping bag of trash a week.
-I have to include the word “eventually” because four things are standing in the way of that now, but they can all be overcome.
+I have to include the word “eventually” because three things are standing in the way of that now, but they can all be overcome.

 First, I’m still getting some postal mail.
 I’ve eliminated most of that by opting out of pre-approved credit card offers and asking each catalog company to remove me from their mailing list.
 It takes time for everything to stop coming, but I did most of that several years ago.
 Only a few companies still send me junk mail, and that’s because I haven’t been vigilant in making them stop.
 I also get a few bills by mail, but I pay all of them online.
-Those will be easily eliminated with a bit more vigilance, too.
+Those will be easily eliminated with a bit more vigilance too.

 Gip Plaster is a web content writer.
 Previously a journalist, online bookseller and even a corporate advertising guy, Gip now specialize in writing high-quality content for websites — his and other people’s.
 Visit Gip’s Front Yard (www.gipsfrontyard.com) too.